iq-coryp/documentation-testing/pages/guides/starting-an-order.md

 The following parameters can be optionally added to an {{order}}

-* Name - Name of the Order
+* `Order.Name` - Name of the Order
-* EmployeeId - Identifier for an Employee who created the Order
+* `Order.EmployeeId` - Identifier for an Employee who created the Order
-* DiscountAmount - Value of discount to be applied at Order level
+* `Order.DiscountAmount` - Value of discount to be applied at Order level
-* DiscountCode - Discount Code for a discount applied to this Order
+* `Order.DiscountCode` - Discount Code for a discount applied to this Order
-* DiscountDescription - Description of the discount
+* `Order.DiscountDescription` - Description of the discount
-* OrderExpiryHours - Amount of time in hours before the Order expires, defaults to 72
+* `Order.OrderExpiryHours` - Amount of time in hours before the Order expires, defaults to 72

 ##### Example